Tiyana19/Order-summary-component/README.md

 ### What I learned

 I learned about Flexbox and I also try using relative units as much as I can.

+# github lesson that I learned
+I also learned that github is (Case Sensitive) so in the future I will remember this and try to keep the folder and files name in lower cases by default.

 ### Continued developemt